Carmen Maki

-Carmen Maki (カルメン・マキ, Karumen Maki), born Maki Annette Lovelace, is a Japanese singer and lyricist, whose career spans more than five decades.
+Carmen Maki (カルメン・マキ, Karumen Maki) is a Japanese singer and lyricist.
 After debuting as a folk singer in 1969 with the million-selling single "Toki ni wa Haha no Nai Ko no Yō ni", she quickly shifted to rock music and is best known for fronting the band Oz from 1972 to 1977.
 Maki was one of the first female rock vocalists in Japan, and her work with Oz and Blues Creation has been credited with pioneering Japanese rock in general.

 Early life

 Maki Annette Lovelace was born in Kamakura, Japan to a Japanese mother and an American father.
 Her father left Japan shortly after Maki's birth, and she has no recollection of him.
 Her paternal grandfather was Irish, and her paternal grandmother was Polish-Jewish.
 Maki grew up in Ōta, Tokyo, where her maternal grandparents lived.
 In 1968, she dropped out of St. Hilda's School during her second year.
 Spending her time in jazz cafés and discotheques in Shinjuku and Shibuya, she eventually went to see Bluebeard performed by Shūji Terayama's Tenjō Sajiki theater company.
 Maki decided to join the troupe immediately, and had her first performance that August; Throw Away Your Books, Rally in the Streets at Tokyo Kōsei Nenkin Kaikan.
 At this time, she caught the attention of the newly formed CBS/Sony record label and was signed to a singing contract.
 The stage name Carmen Maki came to her by chance while rehearsing for the stage performance.